 The Northern Avenue Bridge was constructed in 1908 spanning the active Fort Point Channel, then a major industrial transportation route.
 As constructed, it was an operable steel three-span, triple-barreled, Pratt-type through-truss bridge with a rim-bearing center span that swung open to allow for water traffic.
 The bridge was designed to carry horse-drawn and motorized truck use through the outside barrels, freight locomotive passage through the central barrel, and pedestrians on sidewalks cantilevered beyond the outside barrels.
 At the time, the bridge was constructed as an integral part of the development of South Boston as a maritime and industrial center for Boston and the region and continues to serve as a reminder of that part of the city’s evolution.
 Currently in a state of severe disrepair, the bridge is closed to all traffic and is threatened with total loss.
 The Walsh administration is considering options for its reuse or replacement.

 The Alliance has been advocating for the preservation of the Northern Avenue Bridge for decades.
-More recently, the Alliance has actively engaged in the City's efforts to evaluate the condition of the bridge, explore options for reuse, assess transportation needs, and encourage dialogue and a thoughtful, thorough process.
-We've been a strong proponent for community desires to preserve an iconic element of Fort Point, a supporter of walking and biking advocates’ voices for the historic bridge, and a watchdog making sure the City follows various historic preservation regulations that establish a clear process that dictate how any changes to the bridge need to be reviewed.
-We will continue to emphasize the need for an open, public process that integrates the voices of the community.
+In recent years, we have actively engaged in a variety of independent and collaborative work with other advocacy organizations and with City-coordinated efforts to find a logical path forward for this historic bridge crossing.
+All along we’ve tried with varying degrees of success to encourage dialogue and a thoughtful, thorough process.
+We have been a strong proponent for community desires to preserve an iconic element of Fort Point, a supporter of walking and biking advocates’ voices for the historic bridge, and a watchdog making sure the City follows various historic preservation regulations that establish a clear process that dictate how any changes to the bridge need to be reviewed.
+We will continue to emphasize the need for a process that integrates the voices of the community.

-We feel that the bridge is valuable in many ways: it embodies the changing technologies in bridge construction and functionality, illustrates the history of maritime Boston, and contributes character and sense of place to the waterfront.
+We feel that the existing bridge is valuable in many ways: it embodies the changing technologies in bridge construction and functionality, illustrates the history of maritime Boston, and contributes character and sense of place to the waterfront.
 Unlike much of the new construction in the area, the bridge represents something uniquely Boston, and when a pedestrian is on the bridge it provides an engaging relationship with harbor, history, and the city unlike any place else in Boston.
-There are opportunities to creatively reuse the bridge, updating structural elements that are failing while restoring the truss system and creating a unique destination for visitors and a pleasant experience for commuters.
-The bridge is a rare survivors of a once common form of infrastructure, with only about 120 swing bridges left in the nation, and this one of the largest and perhaps the only one surviving that was once powered by compressed air.
+For many years we pushed the City to pursue opportunities to creatively reuse the bridge, updating structural elements that are failing while restoring the truss system and creating a unique destination for visitors and a pleasant experience for commuters.
+The bridge is a rare survivor of a once common form of infrastructure, with only about 120 swing bridges left in the nation, and this one of the largest and perhaps the only one surviving that was once powered by compressed air.

 Highlights from our activity log: